monadius/vscode-hol-light/README.md

     Default shortcut: `Alt + A`

-    Sends all statements before the cursor position (including a statement at the cursor position) to a HOL Light REPL.
+    Sends all statements before the cursor position (including the statement at the cursor position) to a HOL Light REPL.

 1) **HOL Light: Set Current Term as a Goal**